Business - Trades

 MGT2050 Ethical and Legal Issues in the Trades

 Operating a trades business involves many legal and ethical issues.
-This course will provide students with a foundation for understanding and improving their ethical position as a trades business owner including how to make tough yet ethical choices within the pressures of competition.
-Using current events, case studies, and discussions; students will explore their personal integrity threshold, and determine the impact of their decisions on business results.
-Students will further examine legal consideration is the operation of a trades business such as legislative, contractual and municipal obligation.
-Selected case studies from the trades will be used throughout this course.
+Students gain a foundation for understanding and improving their ethical position as a trades business owner, including how to make tough yet ethical choices within the pressures of competition.
+Using current events, case studies, and discussions; students explore their personal integrity threshold, and determine the impact of their decisions on business results.
+Students further examine legal consideration in the operation of a trades business such as legislative, contractual and municipal obligation.
+Selected case studies from the trades are used throughout this course.

 MKT2020 Marketing a Trades Business